Deryn Strange, PhD

 Dr Strange teaches Cognitive Psychology (Psy200) at the undergraduate level, Memory and Memory, Trauma and the Law at the graduate level.

 Dr Strange is a Fellow of the Association for Psychological Science and Psychonomic Society and serves as a consultant to attorneys about the malleability of memory (eyewitness testimony and identification; historical claims).
-She is also the current past President of the Society for Applied Research in Memory and Cognition.

 Research Topics: